its-kunal/docs/versioned_docs/version-2.0.0/server/windows/installation.md

   - docker
 ---

-There are two ways to use Keploy eBPF in windows, you can use either use:
+There are three ways to use Keploy eBPF in windows, you can use either use:
 1. [One-Click Install](#one-click-install-keploy).
 2. [Natively in Windows](#windows-native) using WSL.
 3. By [Using Docker](#using-docker).